Combating money laundering

 • Verifying the beneficial owner’s details

-On 30 August 2023, the Federal Department of Finance (FDF) opened a consultation concerning the Federal Act on the Transparency of Legal Entities (TLEA).
-The SBA has published a response and welcomes the federal government’s efforts to strengthen Switzerland’s apparatus for combating money laundering in line with international standards through the TLEA.
+On 30 August 2023, the Federal Department of Finance (FDF) opened a consultation concerning the Federal Act on the Transparency of Legal Entities and the Identification of Beneficial Owners (Transparency of Legal Entities Act, TLEA).
+The SBA submitted a response and welcomes the federal government’s efforts to strengthen Switzerland’s apparatus for combating money laundering in line with international standards through the TLEA.
 A key element of this is a central register for recording the beneficial owners of companies.
+The focus is also on amendments to the AMLA.

 CDB Supervisory Board